SuperOfficeDocs/superoffice-docs/docs/ui/web-application/globalization.md

 ---
 title: globalization
 description: Globalization
+author: {github-id}
-author: {github-id}             # Your GitHub alias. so.date: 06.24.2016
+so.date: 06.24.2016
 keywords:
-so.topic: concept          # article, howto, reference, concept, guide so.envir: onsite               # cloud or onsite so.client: web              # online, web, win, pocket, or mobile
+so.topic: concept
+so.envir: onsite
+so.client: web
 ---

 # Globalization